ErikRBergman/Serpent.Chain/Serpent.Common/Serpent.Common.MessageBus/readme.md

 ```

 #### Message handler chain decorators list
 To customize the way your subscription is handled, you can add one or many subscription decorators.

-These are the available modifiers.
-Detailed descriptions and examples are available later in this document.
+Here's a summary of the currently available decorators
 * `.Branch()` - Branch the MHC tree.
 * `.Concurrent()` - Parallelize and handle X concurrent messages.
 * `.ConcurrentFireAndForget()` - Parallelize and handle X concurrent messages but does not provide delivery feedback and does not pass through exceptions.